Wandering Bajans

 Budget

-• All Seasons Resort.
-Good value, well-located, popular with returning visitors who know the island well.
-Solid base for exploring independently.
+• All Seasons Resort — Good value, well-located, popular with returning visitors who know the island well.

-• Salt Ash Hotel.
-Simple, clean and honest — exactly what you need if the beach and exploring are the priority and the room is just for sleeping.
+• Salt Ash Hotel — Simple, clean and honest — exactly what you need if the beach and exploring are the priority.

-• Airbnb.
-Widely available across Barbados and excellent value compared to hotels at the same price point.
-Particularly good for families or longer stays.
+• Airbnb — Widely available across Barbados and excellent value compared to hotels at the same price point.

 Mid Range

-• Courtyard by Marriott.
-Reliable, consistent and well-located on the south coast.
-Good pool, comfortable rooms, everything works.
-The dependable choice.
+• Courtyard by Marriott — Reliable, consistent and well-located on the south coast.

-• Hilton Barbados Resort.
-On Needham’s Point with its own beach, good facilities and a central location.
-Strong choice for a first Barbados trip where you want everything in one place.
+• Hilton Barbados Resort — On Needham's Point with its own beach, good facilities and a central location.

-• Accra Beach Hotel.
-Right on Accra Beach on the south coast — one of the most swimmable beaches on that side of the island.
-Good value for the location.
+• Accra Beach Hotel — Right on Accra Beach on the south coast, good value for the location.

-• Sugar Bay Barbados.
-All-inclusive on the south coast with a strong reputation for value.
-Well suited to families and first-time visitors.
+• Sugar Bay Barbados — All-inclusive on the south coast with a strong reputation for value.

 Luxury

-• The Crane.
-One of the oldest and most distinctive resorts on the island, perched above a beautiful pink-sand beach on the south-east coast.
-The architecture is extraordinary and the setting is unlike anything else in Barbados.
+• The Crane — One of the oldest and most distinctive resorts on the island, perched above a beautiful pink-sand beach.

-• Cobbler’s Cove.
-An intimate boutique property on the west coast — 40 suites, genuinely personal service and a beautiful stretch of calm Caribbean beach.
-One of the best small luxury hotels in the Caribbean.
+• Cobbler's Cove — An intimate boutique property on the west coast, 40 suites, genuinely personal service.

-• Sandy Lane.
-Barbados’ most famous luxury property.
-The golf, the spa and the west coast setting make it a genuine bucket list stay if the budget allows.
+• Sandy Lane — Barbados' most famous luxury property.
+The golf, the spa and the west coast setting make it a genuine bucket list stay.

-• Bougainvillea Barbados.
-All-suite resort on the south coast with a loyal returning clientele.
-Excellent value at the upper end of the mid-luxury range.
+• Bougainvillea Barbados — All-suite resort on the south coast with a loyal returning clientele.

 Also read: The Most Romantic Hotels in Barbados